connexcs/docs/docs/logging.md

  **2. Upstream BYE**: When the call has been disconnected from the **carrier's** side.

-**3. MI Termination**: When the system
+**3. MI Termination**: When the system detects no audio communication between the originator and the carrier

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODY2NDIxMzEwLC0xNzM2OTg5ODczLC0xMD
+eyJoaXN0b3J5IjpbLTE1OTA1OTgzMjQsODY2NDIxMzEwLC0xNz
-gyOTQ2NTkyLDEyOTQzODA5ODMsNjI1MTE3NDQ2LDY0MDcyMDg0
+M2OTg5ODczLC0xMDgyOTQ2NTkyLDEyOTQzODA5ODMsNjI1MTE3
-NCwxMjIyNDcyMTU0XX0=
+NDQ2LDY0MDcyMDg0NCwxMjIyNDcyMTU0XX0=
 -->